 When you provide web design services, this is a question you'll always get and can't escape, "What do you build on?
 Why that one?
 Is it better or worse than the others?"
 They're not annoying questions, they're just repetitive, but it's something you have to answer every time you deal with a new client.
 There is an extensive amount of web building platforms in which you can build a website, but usually, a freelance developer or marketing agency has their preference.

 Whether you are creating a website for your business or not, you've probably heard of Wix before.
-Wix has been around since 2006 and built up a reputation of being an easy drag and drop website builder.
+They’re impossible to miss because of their marketing efforts.
+Wix has been around since 2006 and has built a reputation of being an easy drag-and-drop website builder.
 Wix is used by people that are only looking to create an online blog without paying a penny for hosting or a domain (see Wix free plans).
 Small businesses that need a simple online presence, or agencies providing websites for clients that need a quick turnaround but have a small budget also enjoy using Wix.
 Wix can be incredibly easy to use, but it can also be incredibly complicated.
-It's all a matter or the project at hand and the depth of functionality it requires.
+It's all a matter of the project at hand and the depth of functionality it requires.

 Here are a few pros of Wix websites:

 Building a website fast is excellent, but it has to load quickly as well, or nobody will want to view your website.
 One of the good things about Wix is that their websites load fast and, for the most part, perform well.
 If you'd like to test your website, check out this great tool called GTmetrix.

 Like we mentioned earlier, Wix is used by a variety of people.
 Some are more advanced and skilled than others, while some are beginners just looking to get something live on the internet.
 The beauty of Wix is that they have a tremendous amount of template offerings that make it incredibly easy for a beginner to have a website up and running in no time.

 Drag and Drop